gudtech/retailops-sdk/verify/README.darwin.md

 ==== INTEGRATION AUTH KEY DONE ====
 ```

-> _Note: the integration auth key generated here is only for verifitcation during use of a production service.
-This is the key that RetailOps passes to your service to verify that it is RetailOps making an API call to your server.
-The verification utility will use the test integration_auth_key "RETAILOPS_SDK".
+> _Note: the integration auth key generated here is only for verification during use of a production service.
+This is the key that RetailOps passes to your service to verify that it's RetailOps making an API call to your server.
+The verification utility will use the test integration_auth_key: "RETAILOPS_SDK".
 During testing and verification your server should allow the test key, once in production it should only allow API calls made with the actual integration key that you've generated._

 OSX Prerequisites
 ---